Countries, stakeholders gear up for UN climate talks

 Speaking just ahead of last week’s Petersberg dialogue Angela Merkel, during her weekly national video address, said that some sort of global emissions-trading system could help to curb climate change.

-The German leader also suggested extending Europe’s emissions trading system (ETS), currently the world’s largest, to other regions.
+The German leader also suggested extending Europe’s emissions trading scheme (ETS), currently the world’s largest, to other regions.

 The EU’s ETS has nevertheless struggled in recent years to put an effective price on carbon due to excessive emissions allowances outstripping demand.
 EU diplomats recently reached a deal, however, on a carbon market reserve designed to help better regulate the supply of allowances.
 (See BioRes, 8 May 2015)